1903 Oxnard strike: Background

+By the turn of the century, the ABSC had attained substantial managerial power over growers, mandating cultivation practices and setting price and wage schedules, and now turned its attention to replacing Japanese and Mexican labor contractors.
 Since these contractors had already caused minor slowdowns and protests over wages, recently arrived bank owners and merchants organized an owner-interest oriented contracting company called the Western Agricultural Contracting Company (WACC).
 The WACC quickly replaced the Japanese contractors as principal contractors to the Oxnard Plain and even forced some of them to subcontract through the WACC.
+Some historians have argued the adeptness of the keiyaku-nin—bilingual Japanese labor contractors—at winning high-wage contracts was a significant factor in triggering the WACC's formation.

 This process also adversely affected farmworkers as the WACC charged a fee for subcontracting beneath them.
 The WACC regularly refused to pay laborers in cash and instead compensated them with credit for company stores which often sold goods at unreasonably high prices.
 Making up more than 90 percent of the work force, the WACC had a near monopoly of the workers.
 The WACC comprised two distinct departments, one tasked with the oversight of Japanese laborers and labor contractors and another tasked with the oversight of Mexican laborers and labor contractors.
 Workers under both of these departments were displeased by the conduct of the WACC.
 As a result, a large group of Japanese farmworkers and labor contractors organized a meeting at the beginning of February 1903 where they discussed their outrage at the working conditions and low wages under the WACC.